AshleyMcGee/operation-dreamland/README.md

 I believe that the Government (with a capital G) is fundamentally failing some Americans.
 I believe honesty and transparency are no longer important both to the people representing our best interests nor to some of their constituents.
 I believe that patriotism has been replaced with nationalism, and I believe some of the people suffering most from this dillusion are the people who volunteer their bodies and lives to preserve freedom at home and abroad.

 I want to believe that we can do our part to re-shine the light on the truth, both at home and throughout the cosmos.
 I want to believe that if our Government cannot support the people it uses to further the causes of freedom once they return from campaigning, then it is our job as fellow citizens to provide what support we can.
-While we search for proof that we are not alone in the universe, we can prove that our veterans are not alone here on earth.
+While we search for proof that we are not alone in the universe, we can prove that our veterans are not alone here on Earth.

 ## Conclusion